SandraCalero/MooveBoard/README.md

 5. Although the Post-it and the Post-it list of the workspace and the trash bin look the same, their behavior, the type of properties and some characteristics are very different, so managing a single component for the workspace and the trash bin would not follow the SRP since the number of variables and different functions would significantly increase the size of the component.

 6. Tailwindcss was used for the styling of the application because it allows to build websites quickly and its mobile first approach makes it easier to develop responsive applications.

+7. Methodologies such as atomic design and gitflow workflow were used as a guide adapted for this project, they were not strictly used.

 ### Functional components standard